Illiterate DALL-E Learns to Compose: Experiments

 From Table \ref{tab:1a} and Figure \ref{fig:discriminator-training-curves}, we note that our compositional generations are significantly more realistic than the generations from the mixture decoder.
 The qualitative samples shown in Figures \ref{fig:qual-compgen-bitmoji-3shapes-001}, \ref{fig:replacements_bitmoji}, \ref{fig:additions_clevr} and \ref{fig:qual-compgen-shapestacks-001} show that our decoder can compose the desired image accurately and make an effective reuse of the known slots.
 Additional qualitative results are provided in Appendix \ref{ax:additional_qual}.
-We also note that for visually complex Shapestacks and Bitmoji datasets, the improvement in the FID score provided by our model is much larger than that for the visually simpler CLEVR and 3D Shapes datasets.
+We also note that for visually complex datasets, the improvement in the FID score resulting from our model is much larger than that for the visually simpler CLEVR and 3D Shapes datasets.